 - Introduce them all to each other.
 Let everyone help.
 Not only will you be better protected and more efficient in your investments, but as your network grows, so will your leads and opportunities.

-As always, if you have any questions about setting up your investments for 2018, feel free to contact us.
+As always, if you have any questions about setting up your real estate investments, feel free to contact us.
 Let us know if we can be of any assistance!